Weight loss medicine name

 What are some of the most popular weight loss medicine names?

-Popular weight loss medicines include phentermine (Lomaira, Adipex-P), orlistat (Xenical, Alli), and GLP-1 receptor agonists like semaglutide (Wegovy, Ozempic).
+Popular weight loss medications include phentermine (Lomaira, Adipex-P), orlistat (Xenical, Alli), and GLP-1 receptor agonists such as semaglutide (Wegovy, Ozempic).

 What are the FDA approval requirements and standards for weight loss medications?

 The FDA checks if medicines are safe and work well before they’re approved.
 They look at clinical trials.
-Doctors prescribe these medicines for a BMI of 30 or higher, or 27+ with health issues related to weight.
+Doctors prescribe these medicines for a BMI of 30 or higher, or 27a BMI of 27 or higher with health issues related to weight.

 How does BMI play a role in the selection of weight loss medications?